Higher order representation stability and ordered configuration spaces of manifolds: Introduction

-Given an FI-module $\cV$, the \emph{FI generators} $H_0^{\FI}(\cV)$ of $\cV$ are a sequence of symmetric group representations that we think of as encoding the ``unstable" elements of $\cV$.
+Given an FI-module $\cV$, the \emph{minimal generators} $H_0^{\FI}(\cV)$ of $\cV$ are a sequence of $\fS_k$-representations that we think of as encoding the ``unstable" elements of $\cV$.
 In degree $k$, the $\fS_k$-representation $H_0^{\FI}(\cV)_k$ is defined to be the cokernel